brunourb/wso2-summit/sso-facebook/README.md

 configured as **Federated Identity Server** in the WSO2 Identity Server.

 # Brief About Spring Boot
 You can skip this step.
 This is only an informative section to give an insight of Spring Boot.
-We are using the following annotation in the applicagion,
+We are using the following annotation in the application,
 ```
 @org.springframework.boot.autoconfigure.security.oauth2.client.EnableOAuth2Sso
 ```